maxwolf621/AZ/az-104/Test/pictures.md

 E. Hierarchical namespace:
 - T**he hierarchical namespace is required for Azure Data Lake Storage,** as it enables the storage account to support the data lake's file system structure.

-So, the correct options are B, C, and E.

-## Lifecycle Policy
+## :star: ARM Lifecycle Management Policy

 You have an Azure Storage account named storage1 that contains two containers named container1 and container2

 You periodically take blob snapshots of critical blobs.

 ![alt text](image-442.png)
 ![alt text](image-443.png)

-Correct, YNN.
+Y

-Y - See section tierToCool
+- See section tierToCool

+N
-N - rule1 only applies to container1, not container2, see section prefixMatch
+- `rule1` only applies to `container1`, not `container2`, see section prefixMatch

+N
-N - This one is a bit complicated.
-Rehydrated files (that were in the archive tier first and then returned to hot or cool) wouldn't necessarily be archived after 30 days - as there's a condition that the last tier change must be at least 7 days ago.
+- This one is a bit complicated.
+Rehydrated files (that were in the archive tier first and then returned to hot or cool) wouldn't necessarily be archived after 30 days
+as there's a condition that the last tier change must be at least 7 days ago.
 (I'll leave it open how these files became archived in the first place, before 30 days after creation...)

-## ARM storage rule
+## ARM blockbob for blobs whose prefixMatch is `finance`

-You have an Azure Storage account named storage1 that contains a container named container1.
+You have an Azure Storage account named `storage1` that contains a container named `container1`.

-The container1 container stores thousands of image files.
+The `container1` container stores thousands of image files.

-You plan to use an Azure Resource Manager (ARM) template to create a blob inventory rule named rule1.
+You plan to use an Azure Resource Manager (ARM) template to create a blob inventory rule named `rule1`.

-**You need to ensure that only blobs whose names start with the word `finance` are stored daily as a CSV file in container1.**
+**You need to ensure that only blobs whose names start with the word `finance` are stored daily as a CSV file in `container1`.**

-How should you complete `rule1`
+How should you complete `rule1`?

+:a:

 ![alt text](image-444.png)